 Upcoming Learning Opportunities

-This course will be especially relevant for those who supporting a team or network to work with (1) citizens and other stakeholders at a broader level to address complex issues and are (2) committed to facilitating the trusted relationships and sense of belonging that is an essential foundation for innovation and transformative change.
+Even though we may agree we need transformative change, innovation, and collaboration, where do we begin to make it a reality?
+How do we address complexity and the collective responsibility needed to address our often broken systems.
+This course will be especially relevant for those seeking practical approaches, tools and resources to support a team or network to work with (1) citizens and other stakeholders at a broader level to address complex issues and are (2) committed to facilitating the trusted relationships and sense of belonging that is an essential foundation for transformative change, innovation and multisector collaboration.
 Emphasis will be placed on a stakeholder and/or community-led approach to planning that mobilizes multisector action.

 ...catalyzing collective capacity for the collaboration, innovation and systems change that is essential for resolving complex social, economic, and environmental issues.